 A petition for any such waiver shall be submitted in writing by the applicant with the application for Planning Board Review.
 The petition shall state fully the grounds for the waiver and all of the facts relied on by the applicant.
 Failure to submit petition in writing shall require an automatic denial of the waiver request."

 2000.00 ACCESSORY DWELLING UNITS

-To provide expanded housing opportunities and flexibility in household arrangements of a permitted, owner or owner's family occupied, single family dwelling, while maintaining aesthetics and residential use compatible with homes in the neighborhood Accessory dwelling units (ADU) shall be permitted in the Residential/Agricultural district by special exception granted by the Board of Adjustment and shall remain with the property.
+To provide expanded housing opportunities and flexibility in household arrangements of a permitted, owner occupied, single-family dwelling, while maintaining aesthetics and residential use compatible with homes in the neighborhood.

 2002.00 Requirements/Limitations